dariasmyr/dariasmyr/README.md

 <a href="https://balkontracker.de" target="_new"><em><strong>Balcon Trekker</strong></em></a> - <em>(February, 2023 - Present)</em>

-- <strong>Responsibilities:</strong>
+### Responsibilities

--- Developing APIs using Node.js, TypeScript, NestJS, Prisma, and PostgreSQL.
+- Developing APIs using Node.js, TypeScript, NestJS, Prisma, and PostgreSQL.
--- Documenting APIs using Swagger.
+- Documenting APIs using Swagger.
--- Creating project infrastructure, configured Jest, DB schema, and logger.
+- Creating project infrastructure, configured Jest, DB schema, and logger.
--- Refactoring code, improved logger, and fixed bugs.
+- Refactoring code, improved logger, and fixed bugs.
--- Adding new functionality such as dynamic routes in API response, day number in year, sun position calculation, and more.
+- Adding new functionality such as dynamic routes in API response, day number in year, sun position calculation, and more.
--- Developing  Solar API with features such as return time by IP, time formatting service, and /time query API.
+- Developing  Solar API with features such as return time by IP, time formatting service, and /time query API.
--- Creating a database schema, added the ability to add owners for devices, grouping devices, recording activity, and more.
+- Creating a database schema, added the ability to add owners for devices, grouping devices, recording activity, and more.
--- Developing a module for updates and caching mechanisms to improve performance.
+- Developing a module for updates and caching mechanisms to improve performance.
--- Working with tariffs and currency within the project.
+- Working with tariffs and currency within the project.

-- <strong>Stack:</strong>
+### Stack

 Node.js, TypeScript, NestJS, Prisma, PostgreSQL, Swagger